danross1/power-router/README.md

 Create a `Heroes` view with

 - A `GET` request to retrieve all heroes from `localhost:5000/hero/all`.
-The table it is displayed on should have a column for the hero's `name`, `powers` (a list of all powers, these powers will need to be added in the database for now until pro mode, since there is no `hero_power` post yet), and a column for `Delete`.
+The table it is displayed on should have a column for the hero's `name`, `powers` (a list of all powers, these powers will need to be added in the database for now until stretch goals, since there is no `hero_power` post yet), and a column for `Delete`.
 The `backstory` and power `description`s are too long to put on a view like this, so don't list them out on this page.
 If a hero has multiple powers, the hero should only be listed in a single row.
 Research [Array Aggregates (array_agg)](https://www.postgresql.org/docs/9.5/static/functions-aggregate.html) for this part.
 - A `POST` route that allows a user to add a new hero (if you would like to add powers to your new hero, do that in the database for now.
-The ability to add powers in the UI will be added in Pro mode)
+The ability to add powers in the UI will be added in stretch goals)
 - A `DELETE` request like `localhost:5000/hero/1` to delete a hero from the database

-## Hard Mode
+## Stretch Goals

 Create a view for `Universes` which allows a user to `GET`, `POST`, and `PUT` comic book universes with the following properties: